India's First Integrated Sleep, Circadian & Metabolic Health Program

 The powerful connection between sleep, circadian rhythms, diabetes, metabolism, heart health and overall wellbeing addressed under one integrated program.

-Sleep is one of the key pillars of health, yet its importance is chronically underestimated.
-It is fundamental for optimal functioning of all vital organs and cannot be replaced by supplements or sedatives.
+Sleep isn’t just a pillar of health — it’s the foundation.
+Its importance is often underestimated, yet sleep is essential for the optimal functioning of every organ and cannot be replaced by supplements or sedatives.

-We digest the same food differently at 9 AM versus 9 PM.
-Insulin receptor function changes between day and night.
+Because of those rhythms, the body handles the same food differently at 9 AM than at 9 PM.
+Insulin receptor activity shifts between day and night.
 Timing matters as much as performance.

 7–9hrs